 The mission of the Cancer and Aging Working Group is to accelerate understanding of biology, treatment and survivorship issues that face older patients with cancer, and personalize strategies to optimize outcomes.

 The mission of the Cancer AI Working Group is to develop collaborative research, expertise and network capacity in artificial intelligence (AI) at the UF Health Cancer Center.

-The UF Health Cancer Center has developed a Microbiome Working Group that discusses exciting news within the microbiome — new breakthroughs or high impact publications — while fostering collaborations.
+The Microbiome Working Group discusses exciting news within the microbiome — such as new breakthroughs or high impact publications — while fostering collaborations.

 The mission of the UF Health Cancer Center Targeted Therapeutics Working Groups is to facilitate development of targeted therapeutic approaches to improve treatments of cancer.